Prestosuchus: Taxonomic controversies

-Stagonosuchus nyassicus is a possible loricatan known from two specimens discovered in the Manda Beds of Tanzania and originally described by von Huene (1938/1939).
-It has recently been argued to be a second valid species of Prestosuchus, Prestosuchus nyassicus, by Desojo et al. (2020).
-However, a study from the same year did not recover both as sister taxa, and the 2024 phylogenetic analysis recovered Stagonosuchus outside Loricata and suggested that it could be included within Poposauroidea instead.
+Stagonosuchus nyassicus is a possible loricatan known from two specimens discovered in the Manda Beds of Tanzania.
+It was originally named and described by von Huene (1938/1939), though it remained obscure for decades.
+Desojo et al. (2020) argued that it should be lumped into Prestosuchus as a second valid species, Prestosuchus nyassicus.
+However, a study from the same year did not recover the two species as sister taxa.
+A phylogenetic analysis by Smith et al. (2024) recovered Stagonosuchus outside Loricata and suggested that it could be included within Poposauroidea instead.